stlab/better-code/better-code/src/chapter-3-errors.md

 ## Failures

 As much as we all love bugs, it's time to leave them behind and talk about failures.
-Let's say you identify a condition where your function is unable to fulfill its primary purpose.
+Suppose you identify a condition where your function is unable to fulfill its primary purpose.
 That can occur one of two ways: